-Last year, because of the general election in Nigeria the amount of adverts coming from the public sector and by extension the political sphere increased considerably as is usual with any election year.
-Though, the volume of adverts from last year electioneering activities is bigger than any other election period before, and that can be explained by the dynamics that came to define the last year election, as the most expensive ever.
-Though, the private sector has contributed a lot in financing these advertising campaigns, especially that of the government in power, these kinds of adverts can be said to have less connection with the movements in the economy of Nigeria.
-Billions of Naira worth of advertising were carried by major dailies most of them coming from the presidential campaign office of Good Luck Jonathan the candidate of the PDP.
-Thus, the determinant of who get what is not base only on newspapers circulation but how sympathetic that paper is to the cause of the ruling PDP.
+Last year, because of the general election in Nigeria, the amount of advertising coming from the public sector and by extension the political sphere increased considerably as is usual with any election year.
+Though, the volume of adverts from last year electioneering activities is bigger than any other election period before.
+But that can be explained by the dynamics that came to define the election as the most expensive ever.
+Though, the private sector has contributed a lot in financing these advertising campaigns, especially that of the governments in power, these kinds of adverts can be said to have less connection with the macroeconomic movements in the economy of Nigeria.
+Billions of Naira worth of advertising were carried by major Dailies, most of them coming from the presidential campaign office of President Good Luck Jonathan the candidate of the PDP.
+Thus, the determinant of who get what is not based only on newspapers circulation but how sympathetic that paper is to the political cause of the ruling PDP.
 And whether it is election year or not, the federal government and its parastatals remain the single biggest advertiser in the country churning out billions of Naira for adverts that range from tender notice, advertorial, rejoinder, public notice to mention just a few.
-The existing politics of advertisement request that a paper become answerable to the federal or states governments in order to get advert on which its livelihood depends.
+The existing politics of advertisement require that a paper become answerable to the federal or states governments in order to get adverts on which its livelihood depends.
 That explains why nearly all the major papers in the country are, simply, a mouth piece of the federal government with the exception of very few hard-line papers.
-Early this year many papers got billions of Naira carrying adverts that support federal government subsidy removal policy, while papers that were perceived to be hostile to the ruling PDP government were denied the share of that advertising budget.
-Advertising such as that from the FG that are not distributed on competitive market based parameters tend to discourage creativity in the industry and encourage sycophancy and with it decay in the sector.
+Early this year, many papers got billions of Naira for carrying adverts that support federal government subsidy removal policy, while papers that were perceived to be hostile to the ruling PDP government were denied the share of that advertising budget.
+Advertising such as that from the Federal Government that are not distributed on competitive market based parameters tend to discourage creativity in the industry and encourage sycophancy and with it decay in the sector.

 But, for the industry to realize it potentials a number of structural changes most take place in the economy.
-First of all, the current dwindle fortune of power supply in the country must change in order for the economy and the advert sector in particular to grow without hindrance.
+First of all, the current dwindled fortune of power supply in the country must change in order for the economy and the advert sector in particular to grow without hindrance.
 Rapid growth in other sectors of the economy such as retail, agriculture, transportation, luxury goods, tourism and hospitality will make it possible for the client base of the industry to grow.
-A move away from the current unethical and unprofessional practices of some institutions in the industry toward globally accepted practices will do more to help the growth of the sector; likewise the continuous training of the available man power in the industry, and increased intermingling with colleagues from the more advance countries.
+A move away from the current unethical and unprofessional practices of some institutions in the industry toward globally accepted practices will do more to help the growth of the sector.
+Likewise, the continuous training of the available man power in the industry and the increased intermingling with colleagues from the more advanced countries.
 The industry is in need of individual talents with power of foresight and fresh thinking away from the state of recycling of stale and outdated ideas, as well as some borrowings from the very strong corporate culture found in the banking and the telecommunication sectors that represent the bulk of the clients of the industry.
-Like some big practitioners have observed, APCON, the regulatory body of the industry, is in need of some fresh thinking and overhauling; like in the areas of encouragement of dynamism, freshness, and reinvention.
+Like some big practitioners have observed, APCON, the regulatory body of the industry, is in need of some fresh thinking and overhauling; in the areas of encouragement of dynamism and reinvention.
 The industry need to adjust itself for the challenges of the digital age or be consumed by it.
 Already the internet has shown the traditional media like print media and television, that it alone is the future of advertisement.
 Advertising as part of marketing communication has played an important role in the development of key brands in Nigeria.
-And, the future of the industry in Nigeria is very bright looking at the current potentiality of the economy, and as the economy moves to enter the league of 20 largest economies in the world.
+And, the future of the industry in Nigeria is bright looking at the current potentiality of the economy, as it moves to enter the league of 20 largest economies in the world.